 Although waking up with sleep paralysis feels like a living nightmare, it’s not been linked to the content of your dreams, meaning a scary dream isn’t likely to lead to sleep paralysis.
 Even if you dream that you’re dying, it doesn’t mean you will ‘wake up dead’.

-‘Why do you get sleep paralysis?’ is a commonly asked question with multiple theories.
-Though there is a range of sleep paralysis causes that can lead to someone experiencing it, there isn’t yet a clearly defined source that experts believe is to blame for what causes sleep paralysis.
-Several inducing factors include:
+It’s a commonly asked question with multiple theories.
+And although there is a range of causes that lead to someone experiencing it, experts haven’t yet found a clearly defined source for the cause of sleep paralysis.
+However, several inducing factors include: